mirak-oracle/CosmicCoinGalaxyAirdrop/README.md

 Secure, transparent, and efficient token distribution platform.

 _Availability_
-The CosmicCoin Airdrop is exclusively available on Wapchat, a social networking platform (coming soon on Play Store).
+The CosmicCoin Airdrop is exclusively available on Wapchat, a social networking platform (Live On ApkPure).

 _License_
 GNU General Public License v3.0 (GPL-3.0)